EDIT: If you need to submit bugs or want to improve my

 So I built a new library from

-scratch after looking at the old code, and came up with Navarr\Socket
+scratch after looking at the old code, and came up with Navarr\Socket.
+The code is open-source,

 MIT-license, and available on Github.
 I heavily encourage you to fork and submit pull requests.
 The code